How do I get an appointment?

 After your appointment

-We will send you a letter to confirm the outcome of your appointment.
+We will send you a letter summarising the appointment, and any plans we have made for the care of your child.
 We will also send a copy of this letter to your GP, the doctor who referred your child and any other doctors or healthcare professionals involved in your child’s care.

 This letter will have a contact number if you have any questions.